-Electronic, or active earplugs are the newest innovation in the hearing prevention world.
+Electronic or active earplugs are the newest innovation in the hearing prevention world.
 There are a lot of different brands of active earplugs on the market now, but really, there are only three main sections that they come under:

 Sport/Tactical Active Earplugs

 Very similar in design technology to the tactical earplugs.
-However, they are much less rugged, and can often have better sound quality.
-Earplugs like the 3M above, are waterproof up to 1 meter for 30 minutes, but you are not likely to get any waterproofing at all with musician variants.
+However, they are much less rugged and can often have better sound quality.
+Earplugs like the 3M above are waterproof up to 1 meter for 30 minutes, but you are not likely to get any waterproofing at all with musician variants.

 Because of the lack of requirement for ruggedness, musician earplugs can have more technology money spend on clarity, and you still pay the same money, if not less.
 However, they are still the best earplugs for music players of all types.

 Sleep Specific Electronic Earplugs

 If you take a look back at the red valve earplugs earlier in the article, you will see that they, too, are custom-molded plugs with the valves inserted.
 Custom-molded earplugs are one of the best types of earplugs for sleeping if you want a good night’s sleep, even for side sleepers.

 Flight Ear Protection Earplugs

 As you can just about see, these bulbous earplugs have tiny vent holes in each end of them.
-The design of the soft silicone inserts take up the pressure differences between the airplane cabin and the inner ear as quickly as it builds up or drops off.
-Then, the tiny vent holes give your ears more time to adjust to the pressure differences to stop the pain.
+The soft silicone inserts’ design takes up the pressure differences between the airplane cabin and the inner ear as quickly as it builds up or drops off.
+The tiny vent holes give your ears more time to adjust to the pressure differences to stop the pain.
 However, you may need to try a few out before getting the right ones for you.
 Here are a few of the best that we have found:

-As you have seen throughout this article, there are many different types of earbuds from which you can choose.
+As you have seen throughout this article, there are many different earbuds from which you can choose.
 Making the right decision for you will depend mainly on what you intend to do with them.
 If you aim to sleep better, though, I still highly recommend the Quiet Buds.
 They remove all unwanted sounds and replace them with soothing, relaxing tones to help you sleep.